 A moderate positive relationship was found between power as knowing participation in change and patient advocacy (r = .39, p < .01).
 A smaller, yet statistically significant positive relationship was also found between attitudes regarding intermittent fetal monitoring and patient advocacy (r = .16, p < .01).
 Inverse relationships were found between the variable perceived barriers to research utilization and patient advocacy (r = -.18, p < .05).
 The R2 indicated that collectively the three independent variables in this sample accounted for 16% of the variance of labor and delivery nurse’s attitudes toward patient advocacy.
 However, power as knowing participation in change was found to have the most impact in explaining a labor and delivery nurse’s attitude toward patient advocacy as evidenced by the standardized Beta (.36) and showed a small to medium effect size of .19.
 Additionally, only power as knowing participation in change remained significant (p ≤ .001) in the final regression model.

 The findings from this study support empirical literature showing nurses do have a positive attitude toward patient advocacy and intermittent fetal monitoring.
 Although barriers to research utilization are present, the participants in this study are open to change, and actively engaging in change as it relates to patient advocacy and the use of intermittent fetal monitoring.

 Heelan, Lisa, "Exploring the Relationships of Power, Attitudes regarding Intermittent Fetal Monitoring, and Perceived Barriers to Research Utilization with a Labor and Delivery Nurse's Attitude toward Patient Advocacy" (2015).
 Seton Hall University Dissertations and Theses (ETDs).
-Paper 2027.
+2027.